 Through the Garrett Heyns Education Center, Centralia College has provided services to students at the Washington Corrections Center since 1975.
-Offerings include basic education for adults and GED testing, vocational certificates, and college-level instruction, including Second Chance Pell, on-site under an agreement with the State Board for Community and Technical Colleges and the Washington State Department of Corrections.
+Courses offered include basic education for adults and GED testing, Construction Trades Apprenticeship Preparation (CTAP), reentry life skills, and college-level instruction leading to the Associate in Arts-Direct Transfer Agreement degree.
+The college also provides educational navigation to identify and pursue academic and career goals.
+Educational services at GHEC are possible through an interagency agreement with the State Board for Community and Technical Colleges and the Washington State Department of Corrections.